 What to Bring.

 Since the weather here in Delhi never calls for snow, Ski India provides all the necessities to you – ski jackets (with hood), snow boots, and gloves.
-My kids are only 2 and on the small side I wasn’t sure that they would have gear that fit properly so I brought a ton of layers and our own ski jackets.
-I was glad I brought the jackets because the ones they offered were better suited for a four year old.
+My kids are only 2 and on the small side, I wasn’t sure that they would have gear that fit properly so I brought a ton of layers and our own ski jackets.
+I was glad I brought the jackets because the ones they offered were better suited for a four-year-old.
 The boots start at size 22.
-Those were already checked out so we had to settle for a size bigger which wasn’t anything a couple extra layers of socks couldn’t handle.
+Those were already checked out so we had to settle for a size bigger which wasn’t anything a couple of extra layers of socks couldn’t handle.

 Planning Your Visit.
 Tips and Tricks.

-- Bring your own gloves/mittens for kids under 5 since the smallest pair were WAY too big for toddlers – if you don’t have winter gloves a few pairs of thick socks on the hands will do in a pinch (That’s a tip from someone who grew up in the midwest USA) For older kids and adults, the provided gloves were perfect.
+- Bring your own gloves/mittens for kids under 5 since the smallest pair was WAY too big for toddlers.
+If you don’t have winter gloves a few pairs of thick socks on the hands will do in a pinch.
+(That’s a tip from someone who grew up in the midwest USA) For older kids and adults, the provided gloves were perfect.

 - If you have your own snow gear, bring it.
-My coat was warm, clean and convenient but its worn by thousands of people over the year so there was a faint scent of B.O. that I know just doesn’t wash out.
+My coat was warm, clean and convenient.
+It IS worn by thousands of people over the year, so there was a faint scent of B.O. that I know just doesn’t wash out.
 An extra pair of pants goes a long way in keeping little ones warm.

 - I would probably avoid any of the hills with babies because they’re pretty fast.
 Save the toboggan run for bigger kids.